LJPZebra/OLU/Fiber_coupling.md

 Note: Do the coupling procedure at very low laser power for laser safety and to protect the fiber.
 The fiber has a very high domage threshold but only if the laser is well coupled.

-You can regulate the laser intensity with a lambda wave plate and a [polarizor](https://www.thorlabs.com/thorproduct.cfm?partnumber=CCM1-PBS25-1064-HP).
+You can regulate the laser intensity with a [lambda wave plate](https://www.newport.com/p/10RP52-2) and a [polarizor]([https://www.thorlabs.com/thorproduct.cfm?partnumber=CCM1-PBS25-1064-HP](https://www.thorlabs.com/thorproduct.cfm?partnumber=CCM1-PBS252/M)).

 ## Let's do it:
 A possible configuration of the fiber coupling optical setup that we used is shown in the following figure: